deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

-As a result of this Python quirk (Python 3 is alas no better in this regard), it's important to ensure that all input is normalized in the same way or, for example, a user-provided query (NFC-normalized by default) may not match the output of a shell command run via :mod:`subprocess` (NFD-normalized) even though they are ostensibly the same.
+As a result of this Python quirk (Python 3 is alas no better in this regard), it's important to ensure that all input is normalized in the same way or, for example, a user-provided query (NFC-normalized by default) may not match the output of a shell command run via :mod:`subprocess` (which may be NFD-normalized) even though they are ostensibly the same.

 Normalization with Alfred-Workflow